spantaleev/matrix-docker-ansible-deploy/docs/maintenance-migrating.md

 chown -R matrix:matrix /matrix
 ```

-## Start all services on the new server
+## Install and start all services on the new server

 Finally, run the command below on your local computer to finish the installation and start all services: